-Horror Movies On Netflix & VOD: Three Must-Watch Horror Movies From 2017 That Went Overlooked
+Horror Movies On Netflix And VOD: Three Must-Watch Horror Movies From 2017 That Were Overlooked

 Hoping to contact her dead son, Sophia (Catherine Walker) and an occultist, Joseph (Steve Oram), retreat to a secluded house to partake in rituals of dark magic.
 The pair hoped to contact the dead, but they contacted something far worse.

 From IFC Midnight comes one of the darkest horror movies of 2017, and one of the most unique films on Netflix.
-Though horror movies containing black magic is nothing new, writer and director Liam Gavin certainly tells an original story in A Dark Song.
+Though horror movies containing black magic are nothing new, writer and director Liam Gavin certainly tells an original story in A Dark Song.

 The characters have great depth with complex emotions, and Oram and Walker portray the complexities brilliantly.
 There are scenes in this movie that are unnerving.
 Often, horror movies involving otherworldly beings and magic can come off as silly, but A Dark Song feels dramatically real.
-This horror flick is likely to have audiences glued to the screen to the end, and the ending is as unique as the journey that took us there.
+This horror flick is likely to have audiences glued to the screen until the end, and the ending is as unique as the journey that took us there.

 Killing Ground